SLRLab/Adenoids_Segmentation/README.md

 # A Demo for Adenoid Segmentation
-A network based Transformer for automatic segmentation of adenoid and nasal.
+This repository includes the code for a model based Transformer for automatic segmentation of adenoid and nasal.

 ### Task Description
 <img align="left" src="imgs/example1.png" title="Angular" hspace="10" width="150"/>